projecthorus/horus-gui/README.md

 ### Known Issues
 * Occasional crash when processing is stopped just as a packet is being processed by horus_api.
 * Queue events not processed on OSX when the application is running in the background.
+* Python 3.10 not supported due to issue with PyAudio dependency.

 ### TODO LIST
 * Important Things